Dense Vector Search

 Indicates that

-should be excluded from consideration for implicit Pre-Filtering.
-Must not be combined withpreFilter
+fqfilters with the specifiedtagshould be excluded from consideration for implicit Pre-Filtering.
+Must not be combined withpreFilter.

 Here’s how to run a simple KNN search: